 RTI's tests, which will not involve animals, are designed to evaluate potential emissions and to determine the "extent and nature of any health problem".
 Therefore, mattresses have to be passed this test to be launched into the market, for example of Dallas case at Bedding debuts in Dallas

 The SPSC, an organization affiliated with the International Sleep Products Association (ISPA), formed the task force earlier this year in response to news reports by a Philadelphia television station on potential health hazards from mattress fumes.

 The station, which has aired reports on health concerns over carpet fumes, sponsored a laboratory test after two viewers complained about "flu-like symptoms" from sleeping on new beds.

 In the test, four mice were exposed to air-piped from a chamber holding pieces of new mattresses.
 The station reported the results: one mouse died and another suffered tremors.

 However, the station's test, conducted by Anderson Lab of Dedham, Mass., included only the viewers' mattresses and did not pinpoint the cause of the effects suffered by the mice.

 According to Nancy Butler, senior vice president of ISPA, the tests sponsored by the task force will be more comprehensive than the station's.
 She said analyzing components "is really the starting point to determine if any emissions might be coming off the mattresses."

 Butler said the task force has not yet determined the cost of the tests, which are expected to last several months.

 According to a statement by ISPA executives, the association "takes any such report most seriously."
-The statement pointed out, however, that the Environmental Protection Agency is evaluating Anderson's test and has questioned its validity. twin size futon mattress information
+The statement pointed out, however, that the Environmental Protection Agency is evaluating Anderson's test and has questioned its validity.
+Read good tips about twin size futon mattress information